industrial Net Lease

 Logistics

-Facilities including warehouse and distribution centers, truck terminals and industrial outdoor storage facilities support the storage and movement of goods from factories to end consumers.
+Facilities including warehouse and distribution centers, truck terminals, and industrial outdoor storage facilities, that support the storage and movement of goods from factories to end consumers.

 Cold Storage

-And other food supply chain facilities could include canneries or bakeries.
+Food supply chain facilities that could include canneries or bakeries.
 Cold storage is also a key part of food supply chains with refrigerated areas for perishable items.

 Light Industrial Buildings

-Including flex buildings, R&D buildings and specialized manufacturing properties are multiuse buildings that include warehousing, office space, and manufacturing areas.
+Includes flex buildings, R&D buildings, and specialized manufacturing properties are multiuse buildings that include warehousing, office space, and manufacturing areas.
 They are typically located in business parks.

 What are the secular drivers for industrial?

-Manufacturing Investment: The US is experiencing a surge in advanced manufacturing investment that is expanding industrial capacity.
-Construction spending on new factories has jumped 170% since 2018, far outpacing expenditures on other building types.iii The US is the top destination for foreign direct investment, which is primarily flowing into goods-producing sectors in part because of new federal measures to invigorate domestic manufacturing.iv
+- Manufacturing Investment: The US is experiencing a surge in advanced manufacturing investment that is expanding industrial capacity.
+Construction spending on new factories has jumped 205% since the end of 2018, far outpacing expenditures on other building types.iii The US is the top destination for foreign direct investment, which is primarily flowing into goods-producing sectors in part because of new federal measures to invigorate domestic manufacturing.iv

 How are net lease contracts different?